Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * P103 print how long it takes to evaluate sine and cosine
 * P104 print how long it takes to write a file to the SD card (specify the file size in Mbytes in the S parameter, default 10)
 * P105 print the sizes of various objects used by RepRapFirmware

+The following 'P' parameters are supported by the **LPC and STM32 Port  of RepRapFirmware Only**

+* P200 - Lists all of the pins allocated by the firmware and/or board.txt

 Note: do not use M122 with a P parameter of 1000 or greater.
 There are a few values that deliberately cause the firmware to crash, which are used to test the error reporting facilities.
 As at firmware 2.03 these are: